 8 November, 2018 – Professor Stephen Hutchings participated in the media conference ‘Screening Protest’ at Stockholm University.
 A link to the web article about the event can be found here.

 13 October, 2018 – Professor Tolz participated in a panel entitled ‘Russia and the West: A New Cold War?’ in the Scottish Parliament.
 You can listen to the panel via podcast and you can find information about the Festival of Politics event here.

 9 October, 2018 – Professor Vera Tolz appeared on BBC Newsnight to discuss the revelations made by The Insider Russia and Bellingcat about the true identities of the Skripal poisoning suspects, in a segment about open source investigative reporting.

 June 2018 – Dr Precious Chatterje-Doody took part in a podcast for the Global Development Institute at The University of Manchester.
 Listen to it here.

-24 May, 2018 – Roundtable discussion – ‘From streaming the revolution to fighting fake news: Ukraine, EU, UK and Russia Today’, Professor Stephen Hutchings and Professor Vera Tolz, at the workshop ‘EU-Ukraine Quo Vadis: Evidence-based Politics, Policy and Practice’ and The University of Manchester.
+24 May, 2018 – Roundtable discussion – ‘From streaming the revolution to fighting fake news: Ukraine, EU, UK and Russia Today’, Professor Stephen Hutchings and Professor Vera Tolz, at the workshop ‘EU-Ukraine Quo Vadis: Evidence-based Politics, Policy and Practice’, The University of Manchester.

-May 2018 – Professor Hutchings was quoted in two articles for The Guardian by Jim Waterson: Arkady Babchenko’s fake murder ‘plays into the hands’ of Moscow, (31 May, 2018) and Clickbait and Skripal jokes: Russia’s RT thrives online, (3 May, 2018).
+May 2018 – Professor Stephen Hutchings was quoted in two articles for The Guardian by Jim Waterson: Arkady Babchenko’s fake murder ‘plays into the hands’ of Moscow, (31 May, 2018) and Clickbait and Skripal jokes: Russia’s RT thrives online, (3 May, 2018).

-16 March, 2018 – “Russia’s relations with the west: the media”, Professor Stephen Hutchings, Professor Vera Tolz and Dr Precious Chatterje-Doody.
-Professor Hutchings and Dr Chatterje-Doody gave this presentation at an event called ‘East/West Governance in Context: The Red Demiurge Reconsidered’, The University of Manchester and Manchester International Law Centre (MILC).
+16 March, 2018 – Professor Hutchings and Dr Chatterje-Doody gave a presentation entitled “Russia’s relations with the west: the media” at an event called ‘East/West Governance in Context: The Red Demiurge Reconsidered’.
+The event took place at Manchester International Law Centre (MILC).

 25 September, 2017 – Professor Vera Tolz took part in ‘Beyond Belief: Belief and Unbelief in Russia’, BBC Radio 4.